Hunting City-Owned Property

 September 29, 2018 – February 3, 2019

-In addition to the current City Ordinances, the following are policies regarding bow hunting of deer on City of Aurora property
+In addition to the current City Ordinances, the following are policies regarding bow hunting of deer on City of Aurora property.
+Visit www.odnr.gov for information on State of Ohio hunting regulations.

 - Bow hunting of deer will be permitted during the 2018/2019 hunting season as specified by the State of Ohio.

-- Hunting areas will be established on the Aurora Wetland property, the Ray Harmon Property and such other properties as may be approved by City council from time to time.
+- Hunting areas will be established on the Aurora Wetland property, the Ray Harmon Property and such other properties as may be approved by City Council.

 - Two (2) hunters will be permitted to hunt in one (1) designated area (primary and secondary).
 One hunter will be selected per area and he/she must choose a partner.
 If a partner is not selected, another name will be drawn from the lottery entries.
 Aurora residents will be given first priority in lottery selection.